disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

     ![](images/M03/M3-EX2-T4-S14.png)

-15. Navigate to the Power Platform admin center and select Environments.
+15. Navigate to the Power Platform admin center and select **Environments**.
 The new environment should be listed there.

     ![](images/M03/M3-EX2-T4-S15.png)